 - Addresses All Content Areas and Grade Levels — The PPAT assessment was designed specifically to provide the flexibility needed to accommodate all content areas and grade levels.
 Through the nature of the tasks and prompts, test takers must demonstrate their knowledge in their chosen subject matter as well as pedagogy.

-- Aligned to National Standards — The PPAT tasks are aligned with the InTASC Model Core Teaching Standards and foster an opportunity to demonstrate the application of Common Core Standards.
+- Aligned to National Standards — The PPAT assessment tasks are aligned with the InTASC Model Core Teaching Standards (PDF) and foster an opportunity to demonstrate the application of Common Core Standards.

 - Offers Formative Feedback — Test takers benefit from support every step of the way during the student teaching experience.
 This assessment is designed to provide the test taker with feedback from both the supervising instructor and teacher mentor that helps to refine the test taker's teaching.